Update: Spring 2022

-CUERNABUS, THE CITY’S NEW TOURIST SERVICE
+CUERNABUS, THE CITY’S TOURIST ATTRACTION

 The bus departs the zócalo punctually and heads north on Calle Morelos where traffic is almost always bumper to bumper in daylight hours.
 The Spanish-speaking guide points out sites of interest with (in my view as a former guide) minimal information.
 The loudspeaker is adequate if the street noise isn’t overbearing, but this can’t compare with the plug-in earphones with narration in multiple languages one enjoys on tour buses in large cities in the U.S. and Europe.
 There was no mention of the sensational Museo de Arte Indígena Contemporáneo, and the old Casino de la Selva was described five minutes before we passed the site.